jboss-switchyard/quickstarts/camel-jpa-binding/Readme.md

 JBoss AS 7
 ----------
 1. Build the quickstart:

         mvn clean install

-2. Start JBoss AS 7 in standalone mode (other modes are fine too):
+2. Start JBoss AS 7 in standalone mode:

         ${AS}/bin/standalone.sh

-3. Deploy the quickstart
+3. Deploy the Quickstart :

         mvn jboss-as:deploy

 4. Wait a bit for producer thread to start storing entities into database
 5. Check the server console for output from the service